MarufZak/study-logs/grokking-web-application-security/README.md

 Scripts, unlike HTML or JSON, are not protected by same-origin policy.
 They can be loaded with `script` tag, and executed.
 Suppose the server responds with javascript with some data file based on user cookies.
 Hacker can use `script` tag and load the javascript whenever someone enters the evil website, and steal sensitive data.

 I also observed that if javascript file response includes CORS policy, when loaded with plain `script` tag, the code loads executes, but with `type=module` it doesn’t, and fails because of CORS.

+One way of protection is using fetch call inside javascript file, to receive sensitive data in json.
+When script is run on the loading side, the origin is the loading side, evil website in this case.
+JSON is protected by cross-origin policy, so javascript is not able to read the response.
+Or include it in HTML response, as a value of meta tag, and retrieve with javascript.

+Also it’s possible to protect against such attack with `Cross-Origin-Resource-Policy` HTTP header, telling browsers not to leak the body of the response, so the body is stripped, and so response is not executed.